-Teaching the present simple and present continuous aspects – the hassle of it all
+Teaching the present simple and present continuous tenses – the hassle of it all

 When teaching the present simple and present continuous aspects, many state school English teachers are restricted to using coursebooks.

-Traditional syllabus writers tend to linearly group the present simple and present continuous aspects together.
+Traditional syllabus writers tend to linearly group the present simple and present continuous tense together.
 First of all, teachers have to cover the present simple.
 Then, they move on to the present continuous.
-Finally, pupils have to fill in some mixed practice gap-fill exercises.
-Here, the name of the game is deciding which of the two aspects to use in certain contexts.
+Finally, pupils have to fill in some mixed practice gap-fill exercises to decide which of the two tenses to use in certain contexts.

 For nigh-on fifteen years, I’ve heard Polish students mix up the present simple and present continuous aspects.
-Perhaps it’s not really about confusing these tenses.
+Actually, the main issue perhaps doesn't concern confusing these tenses.
 Many Polish learners of English are completely reliant on -ing forms.
-More often than not, they need to use regular present simple and past simple aspects.
+They use -ing forms when they should use the present simple and past simple tenses.

-I ask teachers to use their common sense when teaching the present simple and present continuous aspects.
-Yes, there are syllabuses and curricula to follow.
-However, these teachers don’t have to be so religiously devoted to teaching -ing forms to their pupils.
+I ask teachers to use their common sense when teaching the present simple and present continuous tenses.
+Of course, teachers can't get away from following set syllabuses and curricula.
+However, they don’t have to be so religiously devoted to teaching -ing forms to their pupils.

 WHO’S TO BLAME FOR STUDENTS WHO MUDDLE UP THE PRESENT SIMPLE AND PRESENT CONTINUOUS ASPECTS?

-In my first post, I highlighted the need for teachers to avoid presenting tense aspects and grammar items to students according to their perceived level of difficulty.
+In this post, I highlighted the need for teachers to avoid presenting tenses and grammar items to students according to their perceived level of difficulty.
 The verb ‘be’, followed by the present simple and present continuous, tend to dominate the opening points of most English language syllabuses around the world.
 Well, the present simple may look easy on paper.
 However, so many students use the present continuous in its place.

 Disgustingly, Polish school pupils repeat present simple versus present continuous gap fill exercises year after year.
 Even at the age of sixteen, most of them still can’t produce these aspects when in full conversational flow.